 But why do budding entrepreneurs choose to open a franchise location instead of their own business?
 The reasons are pretty straightforward:

-Franchise marketing refers to branded online marketing strategies for individual franchisees and their business locations under a broad corporate, national marketing strategy.
+Local franchise marketing refers to branded online local marketing strategies for individual franchisees and their business locations under a broad corporate, national marketing strategy.
 It also refers to marketing to and recruiting potential franchisees with a strong, unique brand and business model. — Over the Top SEO

 But despite all the positive aspects of franchising, there are issues franchisors and franchisees have to manage in order to build and maintain a fruitful relationship.

-The foundation of this relationship is a solid marketing strategy at both the national and local levels - including a social media strategy designed to build brand awareness, unify the brand voice and serve as an extension of the customer service branch of the business.
+The foundation of this relationship is a solid local marketing strategy at both the national and local levels – including a social media strategy designed to build brand awareness, show brand consistency, unify the brand voice and serve as an extension of the customer service branch of the business.

 Social media isn’t just about catching up with distant relatives on Facebook or sniffing out the cutest dog influencers on Instagram – a well thought out and well executed strategy can have a huge impact on your business.